MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 When the label applies protection, a protected document is not suitable to be saved on SharePoint or OneDrive.
 These locations do not support the following for protected files: Co-authoring, Office Online, search, document preview, thumbnail, and eDiscovery.

-Exchange does not have to be configured for information rights management (IRM) before users can apply labels in Outlook to protect their emails.
+Exchange does not have to be configured for Information Rights Management (IRM) before users can apply labels in Outlook to protect their emails.
 However, until Exchange is configured for IRM, you will not get the full functionality of using Azure Rights Management protection with Exchange.
-For example, users will not be able to view protected emails on mobile phones or with Outlook on the web, protected emails cannot be indexed for search, and you will not be able to configure Exchange Online DLP for rights management protection.
+For example, users will not be able to view protected emails on mobile phones or with Outlook on the web, protected emails cannot be indexed for search, and you will not be able to configure Exchange Online DLP for Rights Management protection.
 To configure Exchange to support these additional scenarios, see the following resources:

 - For Exchange Online, see the instructions for [Exchange Online: IRM Configuration](../deploy-use/configure-office365.md#exchange-online-irm-configuration).